 All staff and volunteers should be aware that the main categories of abuse are.
 See Appendix A:

-- Physical abuse - Emotional abuse
+- Physical abuse

+- Emotional abuse

-- Sexual abuse - Neglect
+- Sexual abuse

+- Neglect

-All staff and volunteers should be concerned about a child if he/she presents with indicators of possible significant harm - see Appendix A for details.
+All staff and volunteers should be concerned about a child if they present with indicators of possible significant harm - see Appendix A for details.

 Good practice guidelines and staff code of conduct